timotewb/databricks_infra/README.md

 - azure cli installed
 - shared resources resource group is created with a storage account and container available to write terraform state to.
 - service principal created with appropriate subscription permissions (Contributor, Role Based Access Control Administrator) and sared storage account permissions (Storage Blob Contributor)
+- a storage account with hierarchical namespace enabled exists and a has a container
+- metastore is created in databricks account console and is linked to the above storage account
+- a user created in your entra (or could be your own) who will be the administrator over the data platform

 ### Build infra

 >NOTE: the below steps assume you are building the non-prod environment using the network module.

+>NOTE: below are generic.
+See next section for module specific steps where different from generic steps.

 1. change directory into module you want to run e.g. from repo root
 ```bash